WIND: Weather Inverse Diffusion for Zero-Shot Atmospheric Modeling: Abstract

 \section{Abstract}

-Deep learning has revolutionized weather and climate modeling, yet the current landscape remains fragmented: highly specialized models are typically trained individually for distinct tasks.
+Deep learning has revolutionized weather forecasting, but many challenges remain, including climate modeling.
+Moreover, the current landscape remains fragmented: highly specialized models are typically trained individually for distinct tasks.
 To unify this landscape, we introduce WIND, a single pre-trained foundation model capable of replacing specialized baselines across a vast array of tasks.
 Crucially, in contrast to previous atmospheric foundation models, we achieve this without any task-specific fine-tuning.
 To learn a robust, task-agnostic prior of the atmosphere, we pre-train WIND with a self-supervised video reconstruction objective, utilizing an unconditional video diffusion model to iteratively reconstruct atmospheric dynamics from a noisy state.
 At inference, we frame diverse domain-specific problems strictly as inverse problems and solve them via posterior sampling.
-This unified approach allows us to tackle highly relevant weather and climate problems, including probabilistic forecasting, spatial and temporal downscaling, sparse reconstruction and enforcing conservation laws purely with our pre-trained model.
-We further demonstrate the model's capacity to generate physically consistent counterfactual storylines of extreme weather events under global warming scenarios.
-By combining generative video modeling with inverse problem solving, WIND offers a computationally efficient paradigm shift in AI-based atmospheric modeling.
-Code is available at ~\url{https://github.com/ml-jku/wind}.
+This unified approach allows us to tackle highly relevant weather and climate problems, including probabilistic forecasting, spatial and temporal downscaling, reconstruction of spatial fields from sparse observations and enforcing global dry air mass conservation.
+We further demonstrate how WIND can be applied to explore extreme weather events under prescribed out-of-distribution thermodynamic perturbations.
+By combining generative video modeling with inverse problem solving, WIND offers a computationally efficient alternative for AI-based atmospheric modeling.